stanfordxtrm/stanfordxtrm.github.io/stanford/readme.md

 ### Uploading to Stanford's servers

-Once you have made your changes and pushed, to upload to Stanford's servers you will need to run
+Once you have made your changes and pushed by running `./push`, to upload to Stanford's servers you will need to run

 ```
 ./stanford/stanfordupload